influxdata/docs-v2/content/influxdb/v2/admin/users/create-user.md

 - The [organization name or ID](/influxdb/v2/admin/organizations/view-orgs/) to add the new user to.
 - A username for the new user with the `--name, -n` flag.
-- _Optional:_ A password for the new user.
-If no password is provided, the new user will be prompted to provide one.
+- _Optional_: the `--password, -p` flag and a password for the user.
+If you don't provide a password, the new user will be prompted to provide one.

 {{< cli/influx-creds-note >}}